dodosaurus/endurance-legends/README.md

 - [ ] custom 404 page (loading, error pages -> also possible from server component?); loading hopefully works after login in Strava while page is redirecting
 - [ ] error management (Sentry?)
 - [ ] setting up analytics (Posthog?)
-- [ ] Strava hover/focus state different color gradient from google keep note
+- earnings/activites table
   - [ ] green bg on activities added in last 24 hours
+  - [ ] it makes sense to have instead of bg color different group section of table on top with new activites, where activities can be grouped by startDate

 ## Open sources mentions